Pfc. Lawrence Ira Martin

 Lawrence had a razor blade in his pocket.
 When he knew there were no guards around, he ran off the road and cut sugarcane to chew on for its juice.
 Doing this made him thirsty and resulted in him getting dysentery.

 At one point, the POWs were put into a pen, and men died while they waited there.
 The only food they received was burnt rice with dirt in it.
 When they left the pen, they started marching again.
 It was about this time that he noticed that his feet were starting to swell.

->

-> At San Fernando, the POWs were packed into railroad cars.
-In the cars, men fainted and other died.
+At San Fernando, the POWs were packed into railroad cars.
+In the boxcars, men fainted while others died.
 The cars were so crowded that the dead could not fall to the floor of the cars.
-It was only when the POWs got out of the cars that the dead fall to the ground.
+It was only when the POWs got out of the cars that the dead fell to the ground.

->

-> From Capas, the POWs walked the last few miles to Camp O’Donnell.
+From Capas, the POWs walked the last few miles to Camp O’Donnell.
 The camp was an unfinished Filipino training base which the Japanese pressed the camp into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.

 There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This situation improved when a second faucet was added.